ng-Classic/ng-classic/README.md

 ng serve
 ```

-Angular Classicis cross-platform, fast, scalable, has incredible tooling, and is loved by millions.
+Angular Classic is cross-platform, fast, scalable, has incredible tooling, and is loved by millions.

 ## Quickstart

 [Get started in 5 minutes][quickstart].

 - [Angular Classic  Command Line (CLI)][cli]

 ## Changelog